 Clearly, this is a compelling line of inquiry that remains a constant in our industry.
 What’s more, maybe it’s our field’s propensity to create order from chaos that we continue to pose the question.
 No matter the reason, I was excited to reprise this research with the help of ATD to present the most current findings based on levels of engagement.

 In this article, we will explore the results from a 2017 survey, compare that data to the previous two studies, and discuss a few trends that have emerged over the years.
-If you are unfamiliar with the research, the data helps to squelch the desire to say, “It depends…” when a client asks how long it will take to develop training.
-These numbers provide another way for project planners to budget time and resources, and they can be used in place of or in conjunction with estimates based on old projects with similar needs.
+If you are unfamiliar with the research, the data helps to squelch the desire to say, “It depends…” when a client asks how long it will take to develop employee training.
+These numbers provide another way for project planners to budget time, money, and resources, and they can be used in place of or in conjunction with estimates based on old projects with similar needs.
 At a minimum, it provides a method for making estimates, comparisons, or both.

-The 2017 StudyTo conduct the current study, the questions from the last two studies were examined, as well as trends in how industry professionals are discussing the development of training.
+The 2017 StudyTo conduct the current study, the questions from the last two studies were examined, as well as trends in how industry professionals are discussing the development of employee training.
 For instance, learner engagement or level of designed interaction appears to be framing the current discourse.
 Consequently, the 2017 survey only covers levels of interaction, whereas the previous survey asked about development tools and levels of interaction based on the ADDIE model.
 The new survey also did not reprise the line of inquiry on template use within development.

 Respondents to the 2017 study were presented two questions.
 The first question identified what types of training respondents were involved with, from a design and development aspect.
 The second question asked respondent to share how long it typically takes them or their teams to design and develop one hour of instruction.
 The term e-learning was defined as asynchronous and self-paced for purposes of this study.